 Use that experience and make sure you draw on every available resource that they will include in the deal.

-Look for project managers and assistants who can provide expertise on your team.
-Also ask for any other resources such as project plans, templates, worksheets and training materials so that you don’t have to create these yourself.
+Look for project managers and assistants who can provide expertise to your team.
+Also ask for any other resources such as project plans, templates, worksheets, and training materials so that you don’t have to create these yourself.

 Commit little and often

 It’s a rare finance leader indeed who hasn’t had a week that has flown by and where they haven’t done any work on their ‘to-do’ list.

 The problem is that in the daily hurly-burly of finance it is all too easy to let our digital integration aspirations die due to a lack of attention.